How to Measure AI ROI: A Framework for Mid-Market Leaders

 Lens 1 — Efficiency Gains

-This is the most straightforward and tangible lens.
-It focuses on direct cost savings and time reduction.
-These are often the easiest metrics to track and report.
+This is the most straightforward lens.
+It focuses on direct cost savings and time reduction — the easiest metrics to track and the most credible in a board conversation.

 Think about the hours your team saves on manual data entry.
 Consider the reduction in invoice processing time from automation.
 For a finance team, an AI-powered system could automate the reconciliation of thousands of transactions.
 This could save hundreds of hours per month and reduce human error.
 These are all tangible efficiency gains.